GuanceCloud/guance-docs/docs/en/datakit/datakit-daemonset-deploy.md

 - **ENV_CLUSTER_NAME_K8S**

-    The cluster name in which the Datakit residers, if the cluster is not empty, a specified tag will be added to [global election tags](election.md#global-tags), the key is `cluster_name_k8s` and the value is the environment variable. ([:octicons-tag-24: Version-1.5.8](changelog.md#cl-1.5.8))
+    The cluster name in which the Datakit residers, if the cluster is not empty, a specified tag will be added to [global election tags](election.md#global-tags), the key is `cluster_name_k8s` and the value is the environment variable [:octicons-tag-24: Version-1.5.8](changelog.md#cl-1.5.8)

     **Type**: String